sushiibot/sushii-modmail/README.md

 - `delete` - Delete a previous thread message.

 User information
-- `history` - Links to previous threads by the same user.
+- `logs` - Links to previous threads by the same user.

 ## Development